 Should I consider a reverse mortgage?

 Many seniors benefit from taking out a reverse mortgage, however, it is a big decision that should be made carefully.

 First, consider all of your options – there may be something less expensive that will work better.
 Reverse mortgages usually have up-front fees, so they aren’t always the best option in the short-term.
 Also, if you take out a reverse mortgage, you are giving up a measure of control over what is likely your most valuable asset.

 Reverse mortgages are secured, so you may not want to use a reverse mortgage as a tool to pay down unsecured debt.
 In other words, you’ll need to take some time to consider whether or not you want to use your home equity.
 Talking to heirs or a financial planner might help you with the decision making process.

 If you do decide to take out a reverse mortgage, do some research to find a highly rated lender that offers competitive rates.
-You will also need to attend a reverse mortgage counseling session offered by a HUD-approved agency, such as Money Management International (MMI).
+You will also need to attend a reverse mortgage counseling session offered by a HUD-approved agency.